sakura-ryoko/cisco_devices_info_collector/README.md

 To get information about how to install modules in Python see https://docs.python.org/3/installing/index.html

+....

 # Future plans
-- Perhaps someone with actual Python knowledge can follow up from Gemini's code.
+- Perhaps someone with actual Python knowledge can follow up from Gemini's modernization code.
-....